milador/Enabled-Controller/README.md

 # Enabled Controller

-Enabled Controller is an open-source switch controller interface that enables those with limited or no hand movement to use Adaptive switches as input to operate and perform joystick actions.
+Enabled Controller is an open-source switch controller interface that enables those with limited or no hand movement to use Adaptive switches and analog joysticks in one device as inputs.

 <p align="center">
 <img align="center" src="https://raw.githubusercontent.com/milador/Enabled-Controller/master/Resources/Images/Enabled-Controller.png" width="50%" height="50%" alt="Enabled Controller"/>